mbroadst/rethunk/README.md

 #### Connection pool

-As mentionned before, `rethinkdbdash` has a connection pool and manage all the connections itself.
+As mentionned before, `rethunk` has a connection pool and manage all the connections itself.
 The connection pool is initialized as soon as you execute the module.

-You should never have to worry about connections in rethinkdbdash.
+You should never have to worry about connections in rethunk.
 Connections are created as they are needed, and in case of a host failure, the pool will try to open connections with an exponential back off algorithm.